ruforavishnu/Delta-Deer/readme.md

 2. Learnt how to plot an advanced parabola with parameters a and b ( b.y = a.x² format )
 3. Learnt how to plot a hyperbola

+Commit#10 - Code for Previous parabola erase figured out and written

+1. Wrote code to erase the previous curve one by one.
+Works only for parabola now, need to extend it to all curves later.